zacuke/vscode-waterfox-debug/README.md

 ## Changelog

+### Version 0.6.1
+* Fix debugging WebWorkers and multiple browser tabs in VSCode 1.2.0

 ### Version 0.6.0
 * Add support for evaluating javascript expressions in the debug console even if Firefox isn't paused
 * Add support for debugger statements